TejaswaRajput/Git_Training_Udemy/README.md

 # Git_Training_Udemy

-It's made just as a part of self training purpose
+It's made just as a part of self training through udemy